tallforasmurf/PPQT2/extras/sphinx/index.rst

 The second, third and fourth columns are used to control the Folio, or visible page number value for this page.
 You use these columns to make the folio numbers agree with the folios printed in the book.
-For example, a book might begin with four scanned images pages that have no number.
+For example, a book might begin with four pages that have no number.
 Then might come several pages that are numbered in lowercase Roman numerals, i, ii, ... xvi.
-After this, the main part of the book begins with Arabic page number 1 and continues to the end, perhaps 278.
+After this, the main part of the book begins with Arabic page number 1 and continues to the end, perhaps numbered 278.

 Column 1 of the table shows the format of the folio for this page.
 This column may have any of four values: